yvesbou/uni-v2-clone/README.md

 uint256 lpTokensForProtocol = nominator % denominator > 0 ? (nominator / denominator) + 1 : nominator / denominator;
 ```

+# Week 7 Assignment: Mutation Testing and Static Analysis

+## Mutation

+The first iteration yielded 55.2% killing rate (21/38).
+I ran the output with low sample ratio to get a first quick output `--sample-ratio 0.1 --output vertigo-output_001`.
+As a consequence of the low killing rate (Smart Contracts should aim towards 100%) I improved the unit tests.

+## Static Analysis

+Results can be found in this file [auditing_week_7/Slither.md](./auditing_week_7/Slither.md).
+A few adaptions have been made due to the result of the static analysis.

 # Template

 ## Foundry with Soldeer Template